TBosak/game-template/README.md

 # Easy to Build
-Game creation should be incredibly easy with HTML, CSS, and Typescript
+Build with HTML, CSS, and Typescript

 # To do: